lalugue/time-stick-scorer/README.md

 A [Ludum Dare 50](https://ldjam.com/events/ludum-dare/50) game 🎮

+# Jam Version

+The `ludum-dare-50` branch contains the code used during the jam itself, like a "time capsule"

 # How to play

 - Like with arcade games outside, shoot as many balls before the timer runs out! 🧺